claudioverdun/claudioverdun.github.io/_news/announcement_5.md

 related_posts: false
 ---

-I was chosen to represent the Technical University of Munich as one of the eight invited speakers in a science slam at the founding ceremony of the [TUM School of Computation, Information and Technology](https://www.cit.tum.de/en/cit/school/news-events/founding-ceremony/#c1442)
+I was one of the eight invited speakers chosen to represent the Technical University of Munich in a science slam at the founding ceremony of the [TUM School of Computation, Information and Technology](https://www.cit.tum.de/en/cit/school/news-events/founding-ceremony/#c1442)